ebloc/eBlocPOA/README.md

 Now, you should see your node on http://ebloc.cmpe.boun.edu.tr:3015.

-- If you successfully see your name, put this line `bash stats.sh` into last line of `server.sh` file.
+- If you successfully see your name, put this line `bash stats.sh` into the last line of `server.sh` file.

 -----------------